vipulnaik/diet-exercise-health/notes/2022-04-05-fall-and-phone-screen-crack.md

 because unlike the previous day (where I walked for over 4 hours and was outside the home for about 6 hours) I intend to mostly stay at home and exhaust myself less.

+At 9:17 AM I took a temperature reading and got a temperature of 99.8, i.e., a mild fever.
+I'm not sure if this fever reflects my body dealing with the physical injury and the huge amount of walking I did yesterday, or whether I got exposed to some infection as a result of my travels yesterday.
+I am leaning toward the former and will take more readings to see how the fever progresses.

+By 11:15 my temperature was back to normal (98.4) and at 11:35 it was down even further to 98.0.

 ## Takeaways